rubenlab/data-moving/readme.md

 Level4, folders and files inside dataset.
 Except for the original files produced by the EM should be placed under the ***frames*** directory, other structures are arbitrary.

-**Please notice that only files in under the dataset directories(and their sub folders) will be transfered.**
+**Please notice that only files under the dataset directories(and their sub folders) will be transfered.**

 For example: